Data-Driven Inference, Reconstruction, and Observational Completeness of Quantum Devices: Data-driven reconstruction

 \begin{dfn}[Observational completeness] A set of states $\mc{S}$ is said to be \textit{observationally complete} for measurement $M$ whenever

 \end{dfn}

+If the set is not OC, the set of inferred measurements may not contain the correct measurement, but measurements with ranges smaller than the correct measurement, or even measurements inequivalent (modulo gauge symmetries) to it.

-Notice that observational completeness plays an analogous role for data-driven reconstruction as informational completeness plays for conventional measurement tomography.
-However, informationally complete sets of states allow for the correct tomographic reconstruction of \textit{any} measurement, while observational complete sets of states apparently depend on the measurement to be inferred.
+Notice that observational completeness (OC-ness) plays an analogous role for data-driven reconstruction as informational completeness (IC-ness) plays for conventional measurement tomography.
+However, IC sets of states allow for the correct tomographic reconstruction of \textit{any} measurement, while OC sets of states apparently depend on the measurement to be inferred.

 Is this really the case?
-It turns out that, as long as the measurement is informationally complete, by bypassing the linear transformation $M$ in Eq.~\eqref{eq:completeness} one obtains a condition equivalent to Eq.~\eqref{eq:completeness}, as stated in the following theorem: \begin{thm} A set $\mc{S}$ of states is observationally complete for any informationally complete measurement, if and only if
+It turns out that, as long as the measurement is IC, by bypassing the linear transformation $M$ in Eq.~\eqref{eq:completeness} one obtains a condition equivalent to Eq.~\eqref{eq:completeness}, as stated in the following theorem: \begin{thm} A set $\mc{S}$ of states is OC complete for any IC measurement, if and only if

+\end{thm} Notice that in Eq.~\eqref{eq:completeness2} the map $\ddi$ is applied to a set of states, as opposed to a set of probability distributions as it was the case so far.

-\end{thm} Hence, any set $\mc{S}$ of states that is observational complete for some informationally complete measurement, is also observationally complete for \textit{any other} informationally complete measurement.
-Moreover, Eq.~\eqref{eq:completeness2} provides a characterization of any such a set $\mc{S}$ in closed-form, namely, in a form which only depends on $\mc{S}$ alone, in contrast with Definition~\ref{def:completeness}.
+Hence, any set $\mc{S}$ of states that is OC for some IC measurement, is also OC for \textit{any other} IC measurement.
+Moreover, Eq.~\eqref{eq:completeness2} provides a characterization of any such a set $\mc{S}$ in closed-form, namely, in a form which only depends on $\mc{S}$ alone, in contrast with Definition~\ref{def:completeness} that also depends on $M$.
+Such a characterization can be used to readily check if any given set $\mc{S}$ is OC for any IC measurement.

-More generally, even if $M$ is not an informationally complete measurement, one can write a condition equivalent to Eq.~\eqref{eq:completeness} (and conceptually analogous to Eq.~\eqref{eq:completeness2}, just technically more involved) that depends on $M$ only through its support.
-Hence, any set $\mc{S}$ of states that is observationally complete for $M$ is also observationally complete for any other measurement with the same support.
+More generally, even if $M$ is not an IC measurement, one can write a condition equivalent to Eq.~\eqref{eq:completeness} (and conceptually analogous to Eq.~\eqref{eq:completeness2}, just technically more involved) that depends on $M$ only through its support.
+Hence, any set $\mc{S}$ of states that is OC for $M$ is also OC for any other measurement with the same support.
 In other words, it is \textit{universally} OC on such a support.
-A fully general version of Theorem~\ref{thm:completeness} is provided in the Supplemental Material.
+A fully general version of Theorem~\ref{thm:completeness} is provided in the appendix.